syncfusion-content/winui-docs/winui/ComboBox/Editing.md

 # Editing in WinUI ComboBox

 The combo box control supports both editable and non-editable text box to choose selected item in given data source.
-To enable editing functionality, set the `IsEditable` property as `true`.
+To enable editing functionality, set `IsEditable` property as `true`.
 The default value is false.

 ## Editable combo box

-In editable mode, the combo box allows users to edit in the text box that shows the suggestions in drop-down list based on the input.
+In editable mode, the combo box allows users to edit in the text box that shows the suggestions in drop down list based on the input.

 {% tabs %}
 {% highlight XAML %}